 But there isn’t some magic formula.
 We’re putting in the work.
 I recently heard someone say that she considers her husband to be her #1 neighbor, as in “love your neighbor”.
 I try to look at it as how can I make this man’s life better and easier and more peaceful?
 And then I do those things.

 People can change.
-You are not destined to replicate all of your past relational mistakes in your future relationships.
+You are not destined to replicate all of your past relational mistakes in your current or future relationships.
 God wants to bring healing and wisdom and restoration to your mind, heart and relational world, if you ask with a willing and humble heart.